 After building your Docker image you push it to ECR.
 You setup an ECS Fargate cluster and deploy your Streamlit app as a task on it.

-- I recommend you do the AWS for Data Engineers course first to understand the AWS basics
+- I recommend you do the AWS for Data Engineers project first to understand the AWS basics

 - Understand how to install and work with Docker for instance through the Document streaming example project